Former Prison Guard Revisits Inappropriate Relationship With Convicted Child Killer Susan Smith - E! Online

 She was subsequently taken to the Camille Griffin Graham Correctional Institution and later the Leath Correctional Institution, where she met Afred Rowe, who was one of the two prison guards she had an "inappropriate" relationship with.

-In the upcoming A&E series Cellmate Secrets: Susan Smith, Alfred and his wife Elizabeth Rowe discuss how their lives were "turned upside down" by his affair with Susan, who is described as "manipulative."
+In the upcoming Lifetime series Cellmate Secrets: Susan Smith, Alfred and his wife Elizabeth Rowe discuss how their lives were "turned upside down" by his affair with Susan, who is described as "manipulative."

 Alfred confessed to having a sexual relationship with Susan in 2003.
 Following his admission, the prison guard was sentenced to five years probation.